 Chateau d'Esclans Rock Angel

 Big sister to the renowned Whispering Angel that was the must-have tipple at every summer party for the last two years.
 If you think the original couldn't be bettered, think again.
-Slightly darker in colour and fuller in flavour, Rock Angel has the same well-balanced acidity with a peachier palette.
+Slightly darker in colour and fuller in flavour, Rock Angel has the same well-balanced acidity with a peachier palette.shop now

 Chateau Romassan 2019 Domaine Ott

 We know Bandol is a key appellation for some great rosé and Domaine Ott is arguably the most revered rosé to stem from it, known for being one of the premium Provence rosés.
 Situated close to the the Bay of Bandol, east of Marseille, Domaine Ott is a hand-picked bouquet of Mourvèdre, Cinsault and Grenache.
-The result is a vivacious and robust wine with tropical fruits and refreshing grapefruit.
+The result is a vivacious and robust wine with tropical fruits and refreshing grapefruit.shop now

 Hattingley Valley Still

 A new release from this English winery, Still is a beautiful looking bottle filled with tourmaline pink rosé.
 A delightful bouquet of strawberry, lime and bubblegum burst from the glass, while grapefruit and strawberry follow through on the palate.
-It's dry, despite the bubblegum on the nose, with medium acidity.
+It's dry, despite the bubblegum on the nose, with medium acidity.shop now

 Mirabeau Etoile Provence Rosé